 A Bachelor’s degree is required for admission to the Master’s program; a Master’s degree is generally required for admission to the Doctoral program, although direct admission of exceptional students with a Bachelor’s degree is possible.
 If previous training was not in geography, students may be required to complete courses to eliminate deficiencies.
 Departmental policy is to admit students into degree programs starting in the Fall semester only.

 Students’ Advisory Committees

 The Chairperson of the Graduate Program Committee is normally the initial advisor for all new graduate students who start without pre-arranged advisors.
 Within a semester, the student should elect an advisor in the field of their research interest, who serves as major professor and chair of the students’ Advisory Committee.
 The composition and functions of the Advisory Committee differ between the MA/MS and PhD program.
-Refer to the link to each program on the sidebar for details.
-As the student pursues their studies, it is possible that research interests will change.
-As a consequence, Advisory Committee membership may also change, subject to approval by the current Committee members and the Graduate Program Committee.
+Refer to the link to each program at the top of the page for details.
+As the student pursues their study, it is possible that research interests will change.
+Consequently, the student may change the advisor or the composition of the Advisory Committee.

 Primary responsibility for evaluating the student’s progress lies with the student’s major professor and the Advisory Committee, who base their judgments on course and seminar work, consultation with other faculty members, personal conversations and consultations about theses and dissertations, and general intellectual progress of the student.

 Colloquia and Thesis Presentation

 Master students in thesis track must present their thesis research in a Departmental Colloquium prior to graduation.
 PhD students must present both their research proposal and dissertation research in separate occasions of the Departmental Colloquium.
 All graduate students in residence must attend all Colloquia.

 Academic Appeal Procedure